Group (military unit): Groups in armies

 Within armies and land forces, groups are units or formations that are roughly equivalent to regiments and are commanded by colonels.
 Groups should not be confused with army groups which are multiple armies commanded by a general or field marshal.

 British Army

 Many group-sized formations have existed throughout the modern history of the British Army, especially post-Second World War.
 For instance, following the radical 1966 Defence White Paper, several signal groups were formed, such as the 1st Signal Group, 2nd Signal Group (Static Communications Network), and 3rd Signal Group.
 These formations were all commanded by a Colonel.
 Since 2012, several colonel sized groups have been formed, including: 7th Air Defence Group and 29th Pre-Hospital Divisional Medical Group.

 Canadian Army

 By the late 1980s, the doctrinal Canadian Army division organized manoeuvre forces into brigades while division level combat support and combat service support was organized into groups.
 The doctrinal division would have had an artillery group, an engineer group, and a support group.
 Present day Canadian Army divisions each contain a division support group commanded by a colonel.

+Indonesian Army

+In the Indonesian Army, the Special Forces Command (Kopassus) uses this term to identify the different divisions within the unit.
+Each "Group" consists of a total of about 1000 personnel from several battalions.